UofT-DSI/shell/04-instructors/lessons/foundation_slides.md

 ##### Shell Scripts
 Readings: Scotts chapter 25

-Now we’ll learn how to group together commands and compile them into shell scripts.
+Now, we will learn to group commands and compile them into shell scripts.
 This avoids writing commands one by one on the command line.
 We’ll build our first script and in the process discover how to write, run and store shell scripts.

 ---
 ##### Shell Functions